 Robin holds a B.A. from Howard University and an M.A. from the George Washington University.

-Irina Konstantinovsky, Vice Chair
+Irina Konstantinovsky, Chair

 Irina joined Horizon Therapeutics in 2017 as executive vice president, chief human resources officer reporting to the Chairman and CEO.
 In this role, Irina works closely with Horizon’s senior management and the Board of Directors and has accountability for all aspects of human capital management of a publicly-traded company.
 Prior to Horizon, she was vice president of global talent at Baxter International Inc. where she led organizational effectiveness, leadership development, inclusion and diversity and talent acquisition for more than 50,000 employees worldwide.
 Prior to Baxter, Irina spent 15 years in senior partner and director roles at Towers Watson (currently Willis Towers Watson), a global human resources consulting firm serving Fortune 1000 companies.
 Irina has a Bachelor of Arts in Education from the University of Buenos Aires and two master’s degrees from Cornell University – one in higher education and one in industrial and labor relations.
 Irina is serving her second term as Secretary of the Board in 2018-2019.
 Her prior leadership roles in HRMAC include chairing the Leadership Series committee in 2015 and chairing HRMAC’s Summit in 2016.
 In addition, Irina serves on the Board of Directors of the YWCA of Chicago.

-Imran Qureshi, Secretary
+Imran Qureshi, Vice Chair